rorybennett/LandmarkIdentificationFrameworks/IPV/README.md

 Each mark-list row must start with the image filename followed by coordinate pairs.
 The number of coordinate pairs must be at least `--num-points`.
 If a row contains more coordinate pairs than requested, only the first `--num-points` points are used.
 The maximum supported number of points per image is 30.
+This is an arbitrary upper limit which can be changed manually.

 Sample names are taken from the image filename stem.
 Duplicate sample names in a mark-list file are rejected, and the requested landmark points must lie within